orlagh-sweeney/we-ride-cycling-club/README.md

 ### Future Features
 - An "Insights" page which would publish weekly blogs from We Ride Cycling Club members, articles on latest cycling trends, and general cycling advice articles.
-- On the join us form a future feature inclues a pre-populated dropdown menu of cities based on the Country that the user selected.
+- On the Join Us form a future feature includes a pre-populated dropdown menu of cities based on the Country that the user selected.

 ## Technologies Used
 ### Languages
 - HTML
 - CSS
 ### Frameworks, Libraries and Programmes
-- [Balsamiq](https://balsamiq.com/): this was used to created wireframes in the planning stage of the project.
+- [Balsamiq](https://balsamiq.com/): this was used to create wireframes in the planning stage of the project.
 - [Fontpair](https://www.fontpair.co/): this was used to find fonts that compliment each other.
 - [Google Fonts](https://fonts.google.com/): this was used to import fonts into the style.css file.
-- [Coolers](https://coolors.co/): to create a colour pallete for the website.
+- [Coolers](https://coolors.co/): this was used to create a colour pallete for the website.
 - [Font Awesome](https://fontawesome.com/): this was used to add icons to pages to enhance user experience.
 - [Pexals](https://www.pexels.com/): this was used to find images and videos for the project.
 - [Gitpod](https://www.gitpod.io/): this was used to write, commit and to push the code to Github.